seanwhs/Tutorials/NextJS/Geymatter-Ledger/Appendices/A-DB-Schema.md

 imported_transactions.journalEntryId ──> journal_entries (nullable link back)
 ```

 Every arrow ending in `journal_entries` is the single point where money is recognized as officially real.
 Every other table exists either to *produce* a journal entry (invoices, bills, payments, bank imports) or to support the business context around it (customers, vendors, accounts themselves).
+As of Part 14.2, `journal_entries` also references *itself* — a voided entry points forward to its reversal, and a reversal points back to what it reversed.

 ---